viplix3/lidar-gound-plane-filtering/README.md

 The results of the experiments are shown in the following images ***(the removed ground plane points are shown in red)***:

 - ***The (t) means the time step the RANSAC algorithm was applied on***
-- ***(t-1) means the time step the RANSAC algorithm was applied on the previous time step and the same model was used for the current time step***
+- ***(t-1) means the RANSAC algorithm was applied on the previous time step to get the ground plane and the same plane model has been used for the current time step***

 [![Point Cloud][6]][6]